hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 Defined below.
 * `papertrail` - (Optional) A Papertrail endpoint to send streaming logs too.
 Defined below.
+* `response_object` - (Optional) Allows you to create synthetic responses that exist entirely on the varnish machine.
+Useful for creating error or maintenance pages that exists outside the scope of your datacenter.
+Best when used with Condition objects.
 * `vcl` - (Optional) A set of custom VCL configuration blocks.
 The ability to upload custom VCL code is not enabled by default for new Fastly accounts (see the [Fastly documentation](https://docs.fastly.com/guides/vcl/uploading-custom-vcl) for details).